streamnative/pulsar-hub/data-processing/pulsar-flink/1.15.1.1/pulsar-flink.md

 tableEnv.registerCatalog("pulsar",pulsarCatalog);
 ```

-> **Note**
+{% callout title="Note" type="note" %}
->
+If you use the SQL Client and configure catalogs in `sql-clients-defaults.yaml` YAML file, make sure that this file has been removed due to [FLIP-163](https://cwiki.apache.org/confluence/display/FLINK/FLIP-163%3A+SQL+Client+Improvements) and this file is no longer available for Flink 1.15.
-> If you use the SQL Client and configure catalogs in `sql-clients-defaults.yaml` YAML file, make sure that this file has been removed due to [FLIP-163](https://cwiki.apache.org/confluence/display/FLINK/FLIP-163%3A+SQL+Client+Improvements) and this file is no longer available for Flink 1.15.
+{% /callout %}

 ## Examples